 The Japan Exchange Regulation (JPX-R) is commissioned with the regulation of the securities markets.
 As a part of the JPX, the JPX-R serves as an “independent self-regulating body” serving to uphold integrity within the marketplace.8)Retrieved 5 May http://www.jpx.co.jp/english/corporate/jpx-profile/jpx-r/04.html It oversees trading operations on both the Osaka Exchange and the Tokyo Stock Exchange.

-The organized trading of financial securities in Japan dates back to the early 18th century with the inception of the Dojima Rice Market.
-Located in Osaka, the market is widely recognized as being the first modern futures exchange and the birthplace of organized futures trading.9)Retrieved 5 May http://www.futuresknowledge.com/dictionary/dojima-rice-exchange/ The basis for modern futures accounting methods and Japanese candlestick charting techniques were pioneered at Dojima.
+The organised trading of financial securities in Japan dates back to the early 18th century with the inception of the Dojima Rice Market.
+Located in Osaka, the market is widely recognised as being the first modern futures exchange and the birthplace of organised futures trading.9)Retrieved 5 May http://www.futuresknowledge.com/dictionary/dojima-rice-exchange/ The basis for modern futures accounting methods and Japanese candlestick charting techniques were pioneered at Dojima.
 The market remained in operation until its dissolution in 1939.

 The enactment of the Stock Exchange Ordinance of 1878 laid the groundwork for the establishment of the Osaka Stock Exchange and the Tokyo Stock Exchange.10)Retrieved 5 May http://digitalcommons.wcl.american.edu/cgi/viewcontent.cgi?article=1575&context=auilr Each exchange facilitated the trade of equities, debt instruments and derivatives until their WWII-era closure from 1945-49.
 In 1949, the Japanese government adopted the Securities and Exchange Law, which was based on the legal framework set forth by United States’ Securities and Exchange Act.
 Japanese markets were directly regulated by the Securities and Exchange Law, and markets were opened in Tokyo, Osaka and Nagoya.11)Retrieved 5 May 2016 http://www.jsri.or.jp/publish/english/pdf/english_07.pdf